 Diners are an evolution of dining cars — the ones found on trains.
 And it’s not just their name and aesthetic that traces back to railways: many diners were prefabricated as modular units, and specifically designed to be taken by truck or train to their final destination, which in turn constricted their dimensions, resulting in the long and narrow layout.

 Entrepreneur Jerry O’Mahony is widely credited with coming up with the ‘diner’ as such, building the first one 1913.
 His creations evolved to have that now-distinctive ‘diner’ look – long and narrow, sleek and curvy with flashy chrome accents.
 Many vintage prefab diners came complete with counters, stools, tile floors, even restrooms.
 They were transported to their destination then got hooked up on-site to utilities.

-Next Stop: Bangkok, Thailand
+Next Stop: Mae Klong, Thailand

-One of the largest fish and produce markets in Bangkok is effectively bisected by a train track.
+One of the largest fish and produce markets near Bangkok is effectively bisected by a train track.
 Vendors flank the rail line and the name of the place translates to “Umbrella Pull-Down Market.”
 The seemingly odd name refers to this very specific feature (or arguably: bug), that fundamentally shapes how this market works.
 Because those vendors are not set far back from the tracks, as one might imagine — they set up their goods right against the rails on either side.